When teaching tennis to a new and beginning student I have always tried to provide them a mix of fun and technique activities in the first lessons.

 The answers to the questions (above) will help you understand how to construct your lessons, the intensity of them, and how much passion your student will put into their practice.

-After you familiarise yourself with your new student, it is important to let them know a little bit about yourself as well.
+After you familiarize yourself with your new student, it is important to let them know a little bit about yourself as well.

-Keep it simply letting them know your name, how long you’ve enjoyed playing and teaching tennis and enthusiastically tell them how glad you are to have the opportunity to introduce them to this sport.
+Keep it simple to let them know your name, and how long you’ve enjoyed playing and teaching tennis, and enthusiastically tell them how glad you are to have the opportunity to introduce them to this sport.

 Following, I would like to give you a few ideas of how your first lesson should be structured in order to make a good connection with the new student and introduce them to some of the basic tennis elements:

-- Court dimensions and name of the lines – it is important for new players to learn the names of the lines (e.g. baseline, singles side lines, service line etc.) so that when you ask them to practice a certain stroke from, let’s say, service line, he/she should know their way about the court.
+1. Court dimensions and name of the lines – it is important for new players to learn the names of the lines (e.g. baseline, singles side lines, service line etc.) so that when you ask them to practice a certain stroke from, let’s say, service line, they should know their way about the court.

-- Racquet – explain your student the different parts of the racquet: head, neck and handle.
-If you want, you can show him/her the basic grips without getting into much detail.
+2. Racquet – explain to your student the different parts of the racquet: head, neck and handle.
+If you want, you can show them the basic grips without getting into much detail.

-- Introduce a few hand-eye coordination drills to test his/her physical skills.
+3. Introduce a few hand-eye coordination drills to test their physical skills.

-- Demonstrate and teach the basic forehand ground-stroke technique followed by drills and fun games that puts in practice the skills they learn.
+4. Demonstrate and teach the basic forehand ground-stroke technique followed by drills and fun games that put into practice the skills they learn.

 These are the main pieces of information that a student should learn during the first lesson.

-Make sure to keep it fun and try as much as possible to connect with the student by listening to him/her and allowing them to ask you questions.
+Make sure to keep it fun and try as much as possible to connect with the student by listening and allowing to them to ask you questions.

-If your student is a child, encourage them all the time and praise his/her effort.
+If your student is a child, encourage them all the time and praise their effort.

 If your student is an adult, again, listening to their needs and allowing them to ask questions is important.